 Sorry, the entry requirements for the country that you have selected are not available here.
-Please select your country page where you'll find this information.
+Please select

-If you’re an international student, but do not meet the English language or academic requirements for direct admission to this degree, you could prepare and gain entry through a pathway course.
-Find out more about opportunities available to you at the University of Essex International College here.
+Our Year 0 courses are only open to UK and EU applicants.
+If you’re an international student, but do not meet the English language or academic requirements for direct admission to your chosen degree, you could prepare and gain entry through a pathway course.
+Find out more about opportunities available to you at the University of Essex International College.